BalderHolst/uni-notes/Notes/Kalman Filter.md

 We define how *confident* we are in the *model* and *measurements* respectively by defining their [[covariance]].

+> [!warning] Only a Locally Converging Filter
+> A kalman filter is *not guaratee* a stable output if your initial state is not set correctly.
+It is not globally converging.

+---
 #### Stages

 The Kalman filter works in two **stages**: *Prediction* and *update*.
 Every step results in a new [[Normalfordelingen|gaussian distribution]].